dotnet/runtime/docs/workflow/building/libraries/README.md

 # From root in the morning:
 git clean -xdf
-git pull upstream master & git push origin master ./build.sh -subsetcategory corclr -c Release ./build.sh -subsetcategory libraries -coreclrconfiguration Release
+git pull upstream master & git push origin master ./build.sh -subsetcategory coreclr -c Release ./build.sh -subsetcategory libraries -coreclrconfiguration Release

 # The above you may only perform once in a day, or when